nainikaB/Rock-Paper-Scissors/README.md

 - Rock breaks scissor, rock wins.

 # Instructions to run the game
-Download the project or clone the repo.
+Download the project or clone the repo. <br>
 The game can simply be played by opening index.html in the brower of your choice.